Resource Centre

 If you are aged under 67 do not need to meet the work test.

-If aged 68 to 74 you will need meet the work test to be allowed to make some super contributions.
+If aged 68 to 74 you will need meet the work test to be allowed to make deductible super contributions.
 This work test requires you to have worked at least 40 hours within 30 consecutive days in a financial year prior to making the contribution.
 Generally, a super fund cannot accept super contributions when you reach age 75.

 4. 28 day rule